-In the context of putative privacy and cybersecurity class actions, a class action waiver is a clause contained in the operative agreement between an entity and the individual who is bringing the action and whose personal information is the subject of the action, pursuant to which the individual gave up, at least to some degree, whatever right he or she might otherwise have had to bring or participate in a class action.
+$^2$ In the context of a putative privacy or cybersecurity class action, the "individual" is usually a customer of the contracting entity whose personal information is the subject of the claims being asserted in the case.
+However, putative privacy and cybersecurity class actions can arise out of any number of relationships in which an entity comes to have possession of an individual's personal information, including not just customer relationships, but also (by way of example) employment, subscription, membership, and independent contractor relationships.
+Accordingly, in this article we use the terms "individual" and "plaintiff" to refer to the person who has entered into an agreement that the action and whose personal information is the subject of the action, pursuant to which the individual gave up, at least to some degree, whatever right he or she might otherwise have had to bring or participate in a class action.
 Class action waivers vary in their scope.
 Some cover only class actions against the entity with whom the individual contracted; others cover class actions against certain, or even all, other individuals and entities, including but not limited to the contracting entity.
 Some cover any dispute of any kind; others cover a more limited range of disputes, such as only those disputes arising out of or relating to the relationship created by the agreement between the contracting entity and the individual.

 Class action waivers also vary with regard to the forum in which the waiver is intended to apply.
 A so-called "stand-alone class action waiver" applies in any forum in which a dispute covered by the waiver is asserted.
-Stand-alone class action waivers can and do come in many forms and
+Stand-alone class action waivers can and do come in many forms and formulations, and there is no one "correct" way to draft a stand-alone class action waiver, but an illustrative example of a stand-alone class action waiver might read as follows: